[Last Updated July 16th, 2023]

 - 7-day low FODMAP diet plan

-As mentioned above, to access the full printable PDF version of our ‘Eat This, Not That’ FODMAPs food list, tap the box below.
-I can then send a copy direct to your email.
+Once again, to access the full printable PDF version of this FODMAPs food list, tap the button below and enter your email.
+I’ll then send a copy direct to your email.